Novokuznetsk Kuzbass, Russia Travel Guide

 Winter (October-April)

-Ideal for winter sports (Sheregesh resort).
+Ideal for snow sports (Sheregesh resort).

 December-March for best snow, especially Sheregesh resort.